How to return from your vacation refreshed

 It’s harder than it sounds, but follow these practical tips, and you’ll be well on your way.

-1. Get organised before you go.
+1. Get organized before you go.

 Set up your away message and make sure that it includes a return date and a person to contact in case something comes up that needs to be handled before your return.
 Another pro tip: leave your away message up until the day after your first day back to give yourself a little margin to catch up with emails after your return.